School Vision

 • Year 6 – Compassion

-Throughout the year pupils learn all about their Year group value.
-The aim is that by the time pupils leave our school at the end of KS2, they are able to confidently articulate the importance of each of these Christian Values, recount Bible stories which focus on the values and also how the values are demonstrated in modern life in 2021 and beyond.
+In the classroom, children are recognised for their application of the Christian Values.
+The aim is that by the time pupils leave our school at the end of KS2, they are able to confidently articulate the importance of each of these Christian Values, recount Bible stories which focus on the values and also how the values are demonstrated in modern life.